iCliniq Logo

 • Computed Tomography (CT) Scan: A chest CT scan is ordered when the healthcare provider suspects significant lung damage or other complications.

-• Pleural Fluid Culture: In this test, the sample of fluid from the pleura (tissue covering the lungs) is screened for the signs of fungi.
+• Pleural Fluid Culture: In this test, a sample of fluid from the pleura (the tissue covering the lungs) is screened for signs of fungi.

-• Bronchoscopy: This involves using an endoscopic device with a camera attached at the end of a retractable tube and helps the healthcare providers to have a real-time view of the inside of the air passages and the lungs.
+• Bronchoscopy: This involves using an endoscopic device with a camera attached at the end of a retractable tube.
+It helps healthcare providers have a real-time view of the inside of the air passages and the lungs.

 How Is Fungal Pneumonia Treated?

 PCP can be fatal if left untreated.
 Healthcare providers treat PCP with prescription medicine.
-The most common treatment for PCP is trimethoprim/sulfamethoxazole (TMP/SMX), also called co-trimoxazole.
+The most common treatments for PCP are Trimethoprim and Sulfamethoxazole (TMP/SMX), also called Co-trimoxazole.
 This medicine is administered orally or through a vein (intravenously) for three weeks.
-The possible side effects of TMP/SMX involve rash and fever.
-Other treatments are available for those patients who cannot take TMP/SMX.
+Possible side effects of TMP/SMX involve rash and fever.
+Other treatments are available for patients who cannot take TMP/SMX.

 Conclusion:

-Fungal pneumonia represents a medical challenge that is persistent and particularly problematic because it affects people who are already sick with a lowered immunity, adding further to their burden.
+Fungal pneumonia represents a persistent medical challenge.
+It is particularly problematic because it affects people who are already sick with lowered immunity, adding further to their burden.
 In addition, this condition's symptoms are often left unnoticed and untreated, which worsens the outcome.
-Do not hesitate to seek medical attention because fungal pneumonia can be life-threatening if left untreated.
+Do not hesitate to seek medical attention because fungal pneumonia can be life-threatening.

 Pulmonology (Asthma Doctors)